danielmacuare/code-samples/typer-cli/README.md

 ## How To use

-- Clone the repo: `git@github.com:danielmacuare/code-samples.git`
+- Clone the repo: `git clone git@github.com:danielmacuare/code-samples.git`
 - Install all the dependencies: `cd typer-cli/`
   - If using poetry: `poetry install`
   - If using pip: `pip -r requirements.txt`